VIKAS9793/KrishiSahayak_Gemma/docs/technical_decision_log.md

 # Technical Decision Log: KrishiSahayak Web Demo

-**Version:** 1.1
+**Version:** 2.0
-**Date:** July 6, 2025
+**Date:** July 8, 2025
 **Status:** Finalized
 **Component:** web_demo

 ## 1. Objective

 The primary objective for this component was to rapidly develop a high-fidelity, interactive web-based prototype.
 This prototype serves two main purposes:

-- To validate the core multimodal AI pipeline (Image + Audio → Diagnosis)
+1. To validate the core multimodal AI pipeline (Image + Audio → Diagnosis).
-- To provide a functional and impressive demo for stakeholders, showcasing the project's potential before embarking on the more complex native Android development.
+2. To provide a functional and impressive demo for stakeholders, showcasing the project's potential before embarking on the more complex native Android development.

 ## 2. Architectural Decisions